 struct ChangeColorMessage(i32, i32, i32); // tuple struct

-But if we used the different structs, we wouldn’t be able to as easily define a function that could take any of these kinds of messages as we could with the defined Message enum defined above.
+But if we used the different structs, we wouldn’t be able to as easily define a function that could take any of these kinds of messages as we could with the Message enum, defined in Listing 6-2.

-One more similarity between enums and structs: just as we are able to define methods on structs using impl, we are also able to define methods on enums.
-Here’s a method, call, that we could define on our Message enum:
+There is one more similarity between enums and structs: just as we’re able to define methods on structs using impl, we’re also able to define methods on enums.
+Here’s a method named call that we could define on our Message enum:

 impl Message {